TodePond/SandPond/README.md

 # SandPond
 SandPond is an engine for atoms that follow spatial rules.

-💡 It's heavily inspired by Dave Ackley's [T2 Tile Project](https://t2tile.org/).
+It's heavily inspired by Dave Ackley's [T2 Tile Project](https://t2tile.org/).

-🎥 For more info, check out the [SandPond Saga](https://youtube.com/c/TodePond) video series.
+For more info, check out the [SandPond Saga](https://youtube.com/c/TodePond) video series.

-🐸 To support this project, please consider joining the [secret club of Froggy Heroes](https://patreon.com/todepond).

 ## Rules
 Atoms follow simple rules, like this one: